ethers-io/ethers.js/docs/v5/api/providers/types/README.md

 #### *receipt* . **to** => *string< [Address](/v5/api/utils/address/#address) >*

 The address this transaction is to.
-This is `null` if the the transaction was an **init transaction**, used to deploy a contract.
+This is `null` if the transaction was an **init transaction**, used to deploy a contract.

 #### *receipt* . **from** => *string< [Address](/v5/api/utils/address/#address) >*